 It also seems likely that the consumers who are permitted to do this have at least decent credit.
 If this is the case, leasing would probably be a good alternative.
 Edmunds data suggests that these types of shoppers would save a significant amount of money every month if they opted to lease.

-For example, the average monthly payment on a new car purchase is around $505.
-The average lease payment, on the other hand, hovers at about $428.
-So, by switching to a lease program, new vehicle buyers might save approximately $77 every month.
+For example, the average monthly payment on a new car purchase was around $726 in the third quarter of 2023.
+The average lease payment, on the other hand, hovers at about $597.
+So, by switching to a lease program, new vehicle buyers might save approximately $129 every month.
 Yes, they will always have a car payment.
 But the same will be true if they keep financing with underwater trade-ins.

 Bad Credit Car Buyers, Underwater Trade-Ins and Leasing